MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 ## Run SCRAL Python code
-SCRAL open source code is available inside [MONICA project repository](https://github.com/MONICA-Project/scral-framework).
+The SCRAL source code is available in [MONICA project repository](https://github.com/MONICA-Project/scral-framework).
 It is possible to fork (or simply download) the repository and start working directly on the source code.
-As already mentioned, it is necessary to have already started a GOST instance to make SCRAL properly work.
+As already mentioned, it is necessary to have already started a GOST docker instance to make SCRAL properly working.
 To do that, it is possible to download a docker-compose file from [GOST repository](https://github.com/gost/docker-compose) or to start the file "docker-compose-gost.yml" contained inside the "docker-compose" folder of SCRAL repository through the command:
 ```bash